rollerworks/search/UPGRADE-2.0.md

    }
    ```

-   **Note:** The ArrayInput processor has been removed, only string input types
+   **Note:** The ArrayInput processor has been removed, only string-type input
-   (StringInput and JsonInput) are accepted now.
+   formats (StringInput and JsonInput) are supported now.

 ### ApiPlatform

  * The `ApiSearchProcessor` has been removed.
+Internally the `SearchConditionListener`
+   now handles the user-input and error handling.

- * The `SearchConditionListener` constructor changed:
+ * The `SearchConditionListener` constructor has changed:

     **Before:**